 Any adult with parental rights and responsibilities can apply for Child Disability Payment on behalf of the child if the child is under 16.
 An adult can still apply if the child is not living with a parent or guardian and they look after them.
-Applications are made for one child, therefore a parent/guardian may apply more than once for different children.
+A parent or guardian may make an application for each disabled child or young person that they look after.
 If the child is terminally ill, anyone can submit a third party application for the child as long as they: